 Facilities.
 The Iowa Robotic Observatory is maintained by the students and faculty of the Department of Physics and Astronomy.
 The construction and operation of this facility has been supported by grants from the National Science Foundation, the Iowa Space Grant Consortium, and the College of Liberal Arts and Sciences at the University of Iowa.
-The IRO operates the Rigel telescope, a 51cm f/6.8 Cassegrain reflector, located at the Winer Observatory near Sonoita, Arizona.
+The IRO consists of a 51cm f/6.8 Cassegrain reflector equipped with 10-position filter wheel and 3648-channel digital spectrometer.
+It is located at the Winer Observatory near Sonoita, Arizona.
 This facility is completely robotic and is scheduled in advance at a central control facility at the University of Iowa.
-The primary use of the Rigel telescope is for teaching in undergraduate laboratories at the University of Iowa.
+The primary use of the IRO telescope is for teaching in undergraduate laboratories at the University of Iowa.
 The telescope is also used for thesis research by graduate students in the Department.

 Education.
 Since education is a primary goal of the IRO, we have developed an online astronomy laboratory curriculum designed for use with the facility.
 The offers laboratory exercises and research projects in an 'active learning' format in which students work in teams of three to solve research problems using inquiry-based methods..
 The projects are designed for use with commercially available Windows-based software for sky display (Starry Night) and image analysis (Maxim/DL).
 The current version of the manual is available online.